 - Ask for help if you need it.
-If you’re in debt and struggling to get ahead, contact us by phone, anonymous online chat or email and one of our Credit & Debt Counsellors will be happy to review your situation with you.
+If you’re in debt and struggling to get ahead, contact us by phone, anonymous online chat or email and one of our credit & debt counsellors will be happy to review your situation with you.

-Understand How Variable Interest Rates Work and How They Affect You
+Understand How Variable Interest Rates Affect You

-The home equity line of credit interest rate is the lowest interest rate available on revolving forms of credit.
-The rates can be as low as Prime minus 1 per cent (with Prime currently hovering around 3 per cent), whereas some credit cards have rates as high as 29 per cent.
-A home equity line of credit also comes with a variable interest rate, which means the amount of interest you pay can fluctuate.
+The HELOC interest rate is the lowest rate available on revolving forms of credit.
+The rates are based on the Prime rate plus a small percentage, whereas some credit cards have rates as high as 29% or more.
+When a credit product comes with a variable interest rate, this means the amount of interest you pay will change – for better or worse.

 Before signing up for a home equity loan or line of credit, estimate whether your budget can afford to make payments that are at least double to what you’re being charged today.
 Even if your payments never go up, it’s wise to be prepared in case they do.